-How We Approach Claim Compensation
+How We Approach Compensation for Fatal Accidents

 The initial work we will undertake to make a fatal accident compensation claim will be as follows: